GabeScott/standard-works-vault/General Conference/1988 April - To the Single Adult Brethren of the Church.md

 “Recently I met a young returned missionary who is 35 years old.
 He had been home from his mission for 14 years and yet he was little concerned about his bachelorhood, and laughed about it.

 “I shall feel sorry for this young man when the day comes that he faces the Great Judge at the throne and when the Lord asks this boy: ‘Where is your wife?’
 All of his excuses which he gave to his fellows on earth will seem very light and senseless when he answers the Judge.
 ‘I was very busy,’ or ‘I felt I should get my education first,’ or ‘I did not find the right girl’—such answers will be hollow and of little avail.
 He knew he was commanded to find a wife and marry her and make her happy.
 He knew it was his duty to become the father of children and provide a rich, full life for them as they grew up.
-He knew all this, yet postponed his responsibility” (Ensign, Feb.
+He knew all this, yet postponed his responsibility” (“The Marriage Decision,” *Ensign,* Feb.
 1975, p.
 2).

 I realize that some of you brethren may have genuine fears regarding the real responsibilities that will be yours if you do marry.
 You are concerned about being able to support a wife and family and provide them with the necessities in these uncertain economic times.
 Those fears must be replaced with faith.

 I assure you, brethren, that if you will be industrious, faithfully pay your tithes and offerings, and conscientiously keep the commandments, the Lord will sustain you.
 Yes, there will be sacrifices required, but you will grow from these and will be a better man for having met them.

 Work hard educationally and in your vocation.
 Put your trust in the Lord, have faith, and it will work out.
-The Lord never gives a commandment without providing the means to accomplish it (see 1 Ne.
-3:7).
+The Lord never gives a commandment without providing the means to accomplish it (see [[1 Nephi 3.7|1 Ne.
+3:7]]).

 Also, do not be caught up in materialism, one of the real plagues of our generation—that is, acquiring things, fast-paced living, and securing career success in the single state.